New Pathways for the Arts

-New Pathways is a training and immersion program for arts organizations in a local arts community to advance and accelerate the development of innovative strategies and to strengthen adaptive leadership.
+New Pathways is a training and immersion program for non-profit organizations in a local community to advance and accelerate the development of innovative strategies and to strengthen adaptive leadership.

 The Innovation Lab for Museums

-The American Association of Museums’s (AAM) Center for the Future of Museums, EmcArts and MetLife Foundation announce the launch of a major new initiative designed to enable selected museums to design, research and prototype innovations, testing novel approaches to field-wide challenges in a laboratory-like setting.
-The initiative is entitled the Innovation Lab for Museums, and is now accepting proposals.
+In 2012, the American Alliance of Museums’ (AAM) Center for the Future of Museums (CFM), EmcArts, and MetLife Foundation launched the Innovation Lab for Museums, a major new initiative designed to enable selected museums to design, research and prototype innovations, testing novel approaches to field-wide challenges in a laboratory-like setting.

 For more information, click here.